Each year we create custom itineraries to take advantage of festivals and other special events. This makes your trip

 Tell me about travel and airfares. – Your flight from the US to Asia and from Asia into Bhutan are not included in the trip cost.
 At the time of this writing there were several Asian gateway cities from which to fly into Bhutan; Bangkok, Calcutta, Singapore, Dheli and Kathmandu.
 We recommend using Bangkok, Thailand.
 You will need to purchase a roundtrip to one of these destinations.
 Our Bhutanese outfitter will set up your reservation from your Asian gateway city into Paro, Bhutan.

 Call Himalayan Treasures & Travels at (800) 223-1813 and ask for Govind.
 Let him know you are going on a DeRiemer trip.
 We found that it was very beneficial in adjusting to the time change to arrive a few days early, before flying on to Bhutan.
-Last year our flight to Paro required us to be at the Bangkok airport to check in at 4:30 am.
+In some cases our flight to Paro required us to be at the Bangkok airport to check in at 4:30 am.
 Your return can be scheduled late evening the last day of the trip.

 Your visa for Bhutan is included in your airfare from Bangkok to Paro.
 We will assist you in making those reservations.
 Your passport must be valid for 6 months from date of travel.